I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-readport.md

 <p>Even though both language monitors and port monitors must define <code>ReadPort</code> functions and place their addresses in MONITOR2 structures, a language monitor's <code>ReadPort</code> function is never actually called by the spooler or an application.
 The function is solely for the internal use of the language monitor itself.</p>

-<p>For example pjlmon.dll, the <a href="NULL">sample language monitor</a>, creates a separate thread that calls its own <code>ReadPort</code> to watch for unsolicited printer status information, and the <code>ReadPort</code> function calls the port monitor's <code>ReadPort</code> function.
+<p>For example pjlmon.dll, the <a href="https://msdn.microsoft.com/fd1ef790-c17b-4735-87fc-6b7b8597ac4d">sample language monitor</a>, creates a separate thread that calls its own <code>ReadPort</code> to watch for unsolicited printer status information, and the <code>ReadPort</code> function calls the port monitor's <code>ReadPort</code> function.
 When the port monitor returns data to the language monitor, the language monitor parses the received data and calls <b>SetPort</b> (described in the Windows SDK documentation) to send status information to the spooler.</p>

 <p>The function should return the number of bytes successfully read by placing the number in the location pointed to by <i>pcbRead</i>.
 The caller determines the success or failure of the write operation by checking <code>ReadPort's</code> return value, not the returned byte count.
 So a returned byte count of zero does not represent a failed read unless the function returns <b>FALSE</b>.</p>